thibaudcolas/draftail.org/docs/ImportingAndExportingHTML.md

 title: Importing and exporting HTML
 ---

-Like all Draft.js editors, Draftail does not process content directly.
+Like all Draft.js editors, Draftail does not process HTML directly: It uses its own content representation.
 [Content storage](ContentStorage.md) can be done with the Draft.js representation, but it is also possible to import and export HTML instead.

 ## Deciding how to store content